-MacNeil describes himself as an Amateur Naturalist who started the study of haiku in his mid-forties.
-Paul tries to pass the non-freezing months at a lakeside cabin in a mountainous area of Maine, and the rest in Florida.
-He is a widower, has a wonderful daughter and son-in-law, and delightful identical twin granddaughters.
-He is a long-time Associate Editor of the print and on-line haikai journal, The Heron's Nest.
-Paul remarks: "A few of the things that attracted me to haiku were the simplicity of nature described, and the conciseness of the language used in these little poems.
+MacNeil described himself as an Amateur Naturalist who started the study of haiku in his mid-forties.
+Paul tried to pass the non-freezing months at a lakeside cabin in a mountainous area of Maine, and the rest in Florida.
+He was a widower, had a wonderful daughter and son-in-law, and delightful identical twin granddaughters.
+He was a long-time Associate Editor of the print and on-line haikai journal, The Heron's Nest.
+Paul remarked: "A few of the things that attracted me to haiku were the simplicity of nature described, and the conciseness of the language used in these little poems.
 I try to capture, so to share, the little 'truths' of what I experience."

 Member of writing teams winning seven Grand Prizes (2000, 2003, 2004, 2008, 2010, 2012, and 2014) and nine other awards (1999-2010) in the Haiku Society of America's Einbond Renku Competition.
 Several Winning Months in Snapshots Haiku Calendar Contest.
 Paul feels it a very special honor to have had one of his haiku engraved on a river boulder as part of The Haiku Pathway, Katikati, New Zealand, dedicated June, 2010.
 Two haiku were selected to appear in Haiku in English: The First Hundred Years [edited by Jim Kacian, Philip Rowland, and Allan Burns] (W.W.
 Norton and Company, 2013).
 Fifteen haiku were selected to appear in Where the River Goes: The Nature Tradition in English-Language Haiku [edited by Allan Burns] (Snapshot Press, 2013).